-Jonas: Following the Emperor’s arrest, you were recognized for your bravery with the prestigious Metal of Heart and a promotion to Captain of this very ship.
-It was there that you adopted the famous white and yellow uniform with a large lightening bolt embroidered in the center.
+Jonas: Following the Emperor’s arrest, you were recognized for your bravery with the prestigious Medal of Heart and a promotion to Captain of this very ship.
+It was there that you adopted the famous white and yellow uniform with a large lightning bolt embroidered on the chest.
 A symbol that became known throughout the galaxy for the heroism it represented.
-How was it that this lightening bolt, now worn on all Federation uniforms, came to be?
+How was it that this lightning bolt, now worn on all Federation uniforms, came to be?

 Jonas: I’m sure you mean metaphorically.
-Like, you metaphorically saw a lightening bolt in space.
+Like, you metaphorically saw a lightning bolt in space.

 Captain Michael: No, literally.
-I literally saw the lightening bolt flash before my eyes…As big as God himself.
+I literally saw the lightning bolt flash before my eyes…As big as God himself.

-Jonas: It’s just…It’s just that a lightening bolt in space would be physically impossible.
+Jonas: It’s just…It’s just that a lightning bolt in space would be physically impossible.
 There’s no atmosphere in space.

 Captain Michael: Yes, but this was deep in space.
 Very far out in space…

 Jonas: That wouldn’t change anything.
-You see, the electrons can’t ionize without an atmosphere and so a lightening bolt would be impossible to see in space.
+You see, the electrons can’t ionize without an atmosphere and so a lightning bolt would be impossible to see in space.
 You must be mistaken…

 PR Rep: Maybe we should move on to the next question…